Are you tired of working hard without seeing the money in your bank account increase?

 WHAT HAPPENS AFTER YOU BUY?

-I'll contact you to add you to our Slack where you can watch the replays of lectures, get the links to the live Zoom lectures, and post your goals for the month.
+I'll contact you to add you to Circle where you can watch the replays of lectures, get the links to the live Zoom lectures, and post your goals for the month.

 WHO IS THIS FOR?

-YRC is designed for indie-founders who want to ship a product but are stuck or indie-founders who aren't where they wanna be despite working hard.
+YRC is designed for solopreneurs or small service businesses that want to ship a product or service but are stuck or that aren't making as much money as they'd like despite working hard.

-If you've been at it for more than 6 months and are unhappy with your progress, YRC will pay for itself.
+If you've been at it for more than 6 months and are unhappy with your progress, The YRC Bootcamp will pay for itself.

 Behavior science showed that behavior change starts with "I want" not "I should".